SUSYUSTC/MathTranslate/README.md

 <p align="center"> English | <a href="README.zh.md"> 简体中文 </a></p>

 This is a project to provide translation of scientific papers with heavy math symbols from any language to any language while keeping the math symbols unchanged.
 In most translation softwares you wouldn't be able to keep equations and it would annoy you.
-This project is based on the following two tools:
-1. [mathpix](https://mathpix.com/): it provides an interface to convert text+equation images to latex code.
-Unfortunately, it is not totally free.
-The price can be seen at  https://mathpix.com/pricing.
-In further developments, we will try our best to reduce the number of requests to save your money.
-(This project itself is 100% free and open-source!)
-2. google translate

-The main work of this project is to translate LaTex files based on Google Translate of plain text, with mathpix combined we can finally translate pdf (or other formats) to pdf.
+The main work of this project is to translate LaTex files based on Google Translate in plain text, and finally realize the translation of pdf.

 Here's an example of what you get finally.
 <p float="left">